arman-ali-dev/learnReactNative/Notes/notes.md

 ## Pressable Component:
 Pressable is a React Native component that makes any element clickable or touchable.
 It handles different touch events like tap, long press, and press-in for better user interaction.

+## useRoute Hook:
+useRoute is a hook from React Navigation that gives information about the current screen, like its name and parameters.